dhanesh686-m/Secure-File-Sharing-Platform/README.md

   ### For app.py

-   From your local Kali Linux terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/app.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user
+   From your local terminal :scp -i /path/to/your/key-pair-name.pem /path/to/local/app.py ec2-user@YOUR_PUBLIC_IP_ADDRESS:/home/ec2-user

   ### For .html files